Nketiah and Saka break 12-year Arsenal record against Everton | Goal.com

 21 - Nketiah's opening goal, assisted by Bukayo Saka, is the first goal that @Arsenal have netted in the Premier League that was scored and assisted by two under-21 players since September 2008, when Denilson assisted Nicklas Bendtner vs Bolton.
 Kindergarten. pic.twitter.com/IkhtDSxSc4— OptaJoe (@OptaJoe) February 23, 2020

-The last time this was achieved was in September 2008 when Nicklas Bendtner was assisted by Denilson in the fixture versus Bolton Wanderers.
+The last time this was achieved was in September 2008 when Nicklas Bendtner was assisted by Denilson in the fixture against Bolton Wanderers.

 Who assisted Eddie?
 You know who assisted Eddie.— Arsenal (@Arsenal) February 23, 2020